 For property damage and vehicle claims, contact the law offices who help you get the justice you deserve.

-The Law Offices of Kevin F. Kurgis Co., LPA know that when you are involed in an accident you need your car.
+The Law Offices of Kevin F. Kurgis Co., LPA know that when you are involved in an accident you need your car.
 Doctors appointments and work won’t wait for you to get your car back.

 Thats why our Property Damage Department will assist you with your vehicle claim at no extra cost to you.
 If you have specific questions please look at out Property Damage FAQs, which will help you decide which route to take while dealing with your vehicle.